 Common ways of redeeming your rewards include statement credits (crediting your rewards balance to your account), checks, gift cards, merchandise, charities and special experiences.
 All these redemption methods will have different values, so your goal should be to redeem your rewards in a way that get you the highest dollar-value.
-For cash back rewards, you won’t have to do any conversions as these are already in the form of dollars.
+While cash back is straightforward, always consider what you can redeem miles and points for and what they’re ultimately worth.

 Some cards implement monthly, quarterly or annual earning limits in certain spending categories or across.
 Always make sure to check what they are and consider whether they may affect your situation.

 Some credit cards offer certain earning rates for spending categories that may change in a given time frame (e.g.: quarterly) and you have to sign up to earn that rate whenever that happens.

 Points and miles may have certain plateaus you have to reach in order to redeem them for goods and services.
 These plateaus aren’t guaranteed to be static and if your credit card issuer increases them, your accumulated points/miles may be worth less by the time you can redeem them.
 In terms of rewards expiration dates, most issuers have done away with them, but always check to make sure that is the case.

 In addition to paying for purchases with rewards credit cards, consumers can save money using a loyalty rewards card when shopping.
 Many resorts, hotels, and retailers have loyalty programs, and they’ll often have a corresponding loyalty card or number that you can present when you make a purchase.
 CVS and Office Depot are two retailers with good loyalty card programs.
 The loyalty card keeps track of your eligible purchases and any rewards you’ve earned.
 Loyalty cards aren’t credit cards, but they are a good way to rack up rewards for hotels or retailers you visit often.